pyconau/2019.pycon-au.org/_talks/4APRMG7-sufficiently-advanced-testing.md

   avatar: zac-hatfield-dodds.png

 abstract: |
-      Writing tests is great, and generating randomized tests even better... but we can push the techniques further still!What is a metamorphic relation good for?
+      Writing tests is great, and generating randomized tests even better... but we can push the techniques further still!
+What is a metamorphic relation good for?
 How could (should?) you use a SAT solver for tests?
 What about symbolic execution, guided fuzzing, delta debugging?
 Come and find out!
 ---

 *You care about writing correct code.
 Of course bugs happen, but for this project you want as few as possible.*